triplem/winston-config/README.md

 accepts a JS Object to configure winston (well in reality this method is called by the `fromFile` and does nothing else then adding the config to winston).
 This method is an async method.

-* `fromFileSync'
+* `fromFileSync`
 does pretty much the same as the fromFile method, but does this synchronously.
 This is especially useful for the initialization phase of an application.
-This method just logs errors via console.log and furthermore returns always a valid winston config.
-The returned winston object is configured with the given file if everything went without errors, otherwise a fresh winston is returned.
+This method logs errors via console.log and returns always a valid winston instance.
+The returned winston instance is configured with the given file configuration if everything went okay, otherwise an untouched winston instance is returned.

 If you do have the requirement to just use a single logger, you could use [build-winston](http://github.com/flexbean/build-winston).
 We are right now in discussions to merge these two projects.